by Allen J Pais

 #3 Roast the Chicory

 Place the sliced and dried chicory root on a baking tray with a sheet of baking paper.
-Roast the dried roots in a pre-heated oven at 220F for 30 minutes.
-Watch the roots closely as they may burn due to the root quality or moisture content.
+Roast the dried roots in a preheated oven at 220°F for 30 minutes.
+Watch the roots closely, as they may burn due to their quality or moisture content.

 #4 Grind the Chicory